aidenkoog/awesome-app-architecture/react_native/README.md

 This project is to make template code that can be applied to any app development.
-It is written based on JavaScript.
+It is written based on JavaScript, and when the JavaScript-based template source code structure is completed, a TypeScript-based source code will also be created.

 - Language: Javascript
 - Structure Summary